clark-pan/Symbols_WDYK/script.md

 So whats happening is that when you use something other than a string as a key, the `toString` method is called on the object to create a string.
 By default `toString` returns bracket object object close bracket, so when you use different object as keys, they will all be converted to the same string, and override each other's values.

-And it isn't immediately obvious that javascript does this.
-It doesn't throw an error, it just silently works.
+(next)

+And even though the two objects are not equal,

+(next)

+they both become the same string value when used as a key.

+It isn't really immediately obvious that you cannot do this, cause, I mean, it doesn't throw an error, and if you don't look too closely it just seems to work.
+Especially since, until ES6, we didn't really have a dictionary implementation, meaning people coming from other languages get confused when they can't seem to associate one object to another.

 # Symbols #
 So Symbols are a new way to store values on an object using something other than a string.
 So here are some basics.